bml-research/data_analysis_bml/excel/excel_02_data_import.md

 The most common ways are:
 - Using Power Query (also known as Get & Transform in Excel)
 - Using the csv import wizard
 - Open the csv file with Excel directly (all bets are off using this option).
-Unless you are pretty sure about the content of the csv file I do not recommend this.
+Unless you are pretty sure about the content of the csv file, this is not recommended.

 > Although Power Query is a very convenient way to import csv files in Excel, it can cause major problems with the decimal separator and thousands separator (independent of your OS settings and the Excel settings for the separator signs).
 You need to set the region correct (see below).
 Always check the result of the import and compare with the csv file in a text editor.